 1. Obtain originals of one or more accepted documents

 Acceptable documents to obtain from employees to establish their right to work are of two types.
-One contains the range of documents which you can accept from an employee who has a permanent right to work in UK.
-These documents are following:
+One contains the range of documents which you can accept from an employee who has a permanent right to work in the UK.
+These documents are the following:

 - Current biometric immigration document